Problems with Hot Flashes? Never Do This!Updated: March 01, 2017Natural Remedies

 A reader recently emailed me for help with this problem.
 She writes, “Sarah, I am having a terrible time with hot flashes.
 I’m having to get out of bed multiple times a week in the middle of the night to go stick my head in the freezer for relief.
 Can you suggest anything that might help me?”

 As a matter of fact, there are definitely some very simple things a woman can do to avoid hot flashes potentially never experiencing them at all.
+Some women turn to natural alternatives like maca to help stabilize hormones.
+While helpful, these alternatives are frequently not enough to alleviate bothersome symptoms.
 The advice below comes from my trusted doctor of many years who is both a Doctor of Chinese Medicine and a MD, which gives her the very rare and valuable perspective of both mainstream and alternative medicine.

 Hot Flashes a Dreaded Symptom of Menopause